 Stowford Mill at Ivybridge, located between Plymouth and Exeter, was well situated with regard to the accessibility of imported rags.
 The growing local populations also offered a ready supply of discarded clothes.

-The Plymouth Dockyard during the nineteenth century conducted sales for discarded naval supplies described as ‘paper stuff’ which included rags, ropes, hammocks and canvas, all regarded as good material of paper making.
+The Plymouth Dockyard during the nineteenth century conducted sales for discarded naval supplies described as ‘paper stuff’ which included rags, ropes, hammocks and canvas, all regarded as good raw materials for paper making.